Connect with us

 So don’t wait for the meaning to come to you.

-Instead, embrace meaning and bring it into your life and everybody else’s.
+Instead, embrace and bring meaning into your life and everybody else’s.

 And yes, that might not be easy, but could you imagine a mission more worthwhile?